Out and about in public

 Collar and tag

-All pet dogs must wear a collar and tag with the owner’s name and address on it when in a public place.
-Even if your dog is microchipped, they still need to wear a tag.
+All pet dogs must wear a collar with the owner’s name and address on it when in a public place.
+The owner's details can be inscribed on the collar itself or on a tag attached to the collar.
+Even if your dog is microchipped, they still need to wear a collar or tag.
 Exemptions apply for some working dogs.

 Law: Control of Dogs Order 1992